sentinelsat/sentinelsat/docs/install.rst

 and add ``--disable-vcr`` to ``pytest`` arguments.
 To update the recordings use ``--vcr-record`` with ``once``, ``new_episodes`` or ``all``.
 See `vcrpy docs <https://vcrpy.readthedocs.io/en/latest/usage.html#record-modes>`_ for details.
+There are two minor issues to keep in mind when recording unit tests VCRs.

+1. Between calls a formerly offline product can become available, if the previous call triggered its LTA retrieval.
+2. dhus and apihub have different md5 hashes for products with the same UUID.

 Supported Python versions
 -------------------------